ericaokamura/star_wars_planet/README.md

 	"qtdAparicoes": 9
 }

-2. GET http://localhost:8001/client/planets/ --> listar todos os planetas
+2. GET http://localhost:8001/client/planets/ --> list all planets

-3. GET http://localhost:8001/client/planets/nome/{nome} --> onde {nome} é o nome do planeta que se deseja buscar
+3. GET http://localhost:8001/client/planets/nome/{nome} --> where {nome} is the name of planet which you are searching for

-4. GET http://localhost:8001/client/planets/id/{id} --> onde {id} é o id do planeta que se deseja buscar
+4. GET http://localhost:8001/client/planets/id/{id} --> where {id} is the id of planet which you are searching for

-5. DELETE http://localhost:8001/client/planets/{id} --> onde {id} é o id do planeta que se deseja deletar
+5. DELETE http://localhost:8001/client/planets/{id} --> where {id} is the id of planet which you want to delete

 ### Prerequisites